ditommasoiatwit/Mushroom-data-analysis/README.md

 On the other hand, the habitat that the mushroom is found in does not have much of a relationship with the edibility of the mushroom.
 In all habitats, there was a significant amount of both edible and poisonous mushrooms.
 Anyone foraging would need to closely inspect the mushrooms to check if they're safe, regardless of where they were found.

-To summarize, this data is helpful because it's important to identify which attributes have a stronger relationship with the edibility of the mushrooms so that you or a machine learning model can make more accurate predictions.
+To summarize, this data is helpful because by identifying which attributes have a stronger relationship with the edibility of the mushrooms, we can be more accurate when predicting the edibility of a mushroom, or classifying a mushroom as edible or poisonous using a machine learning model.